stefanspringer1/RelationalQuery/README.md

 Todd      | Wallace  | 27  | false
 ```

-It might be convenient to use JSON data for the rows, so you can write:
+It might be convenient to use JSON for the rows, so you can write:

 ```swift
 let testDB: RelationalQueryDB = [